Minimal change disease: Signs and symptoms

 The first clinical sign of minimal change disease is usually edema with an associated increase in weight.
 The swelling may be mild but patients can present with edema in the lower half of the body, periorbital edema, swelling in the scrotal/labial area and anasarca in more severe cases.
 In older adults, patients may also present with acute kidney injury (20–25% of affected adults) and high blood pressure.
 Due to the disease process, patients with minimal change disease are also at risk of blood clots and infections.

 Pathology

 For years, pathologists found no changes when viewing kidney biopsy specimens under light microscopy, hence the name "minimal change disease."
-Sometimes, the mesangium may have expanded, but otherwise there is no injury to kidney tissue itself.
+While mesangial expansion may be seen in some cases, there are no other pathognomonic injuries to the glomerulus itself.

 Under immunofluorescence, there are no immunoglobulins or complement deposits bound to kidney tissue.

 With the advent of electron microscopy, the changes now known as the hallmarks of the disease were discovered.
 These are diffuse loss of visceral epithelial cells' foot processes (i.e., podocyte effacement), vacuolation, and growth of microvilli on the visceral epithelial cells, allowing for excess protein loss in the urine.